-TO BE RATHER THAN TO SEEM reintroduces the foundational Imperfect Utopia, created by celebrated artist Barbara Kruger with architects Henry Smith-Miller and Laurie Hawkinson and landscape architect Nicholas Quennell, and unveils a new environmental vision plan for the Park Preserve, designed by Andropogon, Biohabitats, and WK Dickson.
+TO BE RATHER THAN TO SEEM reintroduces the foundational Imperfect Utopia, created by celebrated artist Barbara Kruger with architects Henry Smith-Miller and Laurie Hawkinson and landscape architect Nicholas Quennell, and unveils a new environmental vision plan designed by Andropogon, Biohabitats, and WK Dickson.
 The exhibition’s title echoes North Carolina’s state motto, referring to the Museum’s quiet progress as both leader and citizen.

-Viewed with Fault Lines: Art and the Environment, the installation clearly states the NCMA’s position as an active participant in the global conversation.
+Viewed with Fault Lines: Art and the Environment, this pendant exhibition clearly states the NCMA’s position as an active participant in the global conversation.

 Organized by the North Carolina Museum of Art.
 This exhibition is made possible, in part, by the North Carolina Department of Natural and Cultural Resources; the North Carolina Museum of Art Foundation, Inc.; and the William R. Kenan Jr. Endowment for Educational Exhibitions.
 Research for this exhibition was made possible by Ann and Jim Goodnight/The Andrew W. Mellon Foundation Fund for Curatorial and Conservation Research and Travel.

 Cover of the NCMA site plan Imperfect Utopia: A Park for the New World, 1989, Barbara Kruger, Henry Smith-Miller, Laurie Hawkinson, Nicholas Quennell; Commissioned by the North Carolina Museum of Art with funding by the National Endowment for the Arts.